screener-io/screener-runner/README.md

       /^Component/
     ]
     ```
-    - Note: `includeRules` can be added as a property to objects in `browsers` or `resolutions` in order to filter states specifically by a browser or resolution.
+    - Note: `excludeRules` can be added as a property to objects in `browsers` or `resolutions` in order to filter states specifically by a browser or resolution.
 - **tunnel.host:** The internal host to tunnel.
 If this is set, an encrypted tunnel will be automatically started by screener-runner to the specified host.
     - Example:
     ```javascript